REFERRING to four

 Nevetheless, the association “Manos Limpias” – whose prosecution of Judge Baltasar Garzon for investigating Franco’s war crimes was partly responsible for his suspension – began legal action against the students, accusing them of violating freedom of conscience and religious beliefs.

 The four now face disciplinary action from the university and possible expulsion but if the Manos Limpias lawsuit goes ahead, they also risk four-year prison sentences.

 Whatever the outcome, the Somosaguas chapel and the three others are likely to remain virtually empty.
-Their scanty attendance is symptomatic of laicism in Spain, where three-quarters of the population describes itself as Catholic but only 15 per cent go to Mass each week.
+Their scanty attendance is symptomatic of laicism in

 This, not a tasteless demonstration inside a university chapel, could be the Church’s real problem.